PEPPER: Perception-Guided Perturbation for Robust Backdoor Defense in Text-to-Image Diffusion Models: Results of short prompts

 This section records the results of \emph{short prompt} for existing defense methods as well as PEPPER.
 Most of the results are consistent with those observed in the long-prompt setting.
 For example, T2IShield fails to effectively defend against Textual Inversion (TI) and EvilEdit (EE) attacks, exhibiting ASR values higher than $0.9$ and $0.25$, respectively.
 UFID only succeeds in defending against VillanDiffusion (VD), while its ASR remains above $0.8$ under other attack types.
 In contrast, PEPPER struggles only in a few specific cases, such as VD with `latte coffee' trigger and EE with `beautiful cat', but performs robustly across all other scenarios.

 We also reveal the existing defense methods paired with PEPPER in Table~\ref{tab:defense_effectiveness_short-PEPPER_plus}.
-In summary, U+PEPPER achieves all-zero ASR across all \emph{short prompt} datasets, which is the state-of-the-art defense method for this scenario.
+In summary, U+P achieves all-zero ASR across all \emph{short prompt} datasets, which is the state-of-the-art defense method for this scenario.

+On the other hand, the relatively large FID values primarily arise from minor stylistic variations introduced during prompt rewriting rather than failures to preserve visual intent.
+This effect is particularly pronounced in short-prompt settings, where the original prompts contain limited semantic constraints.
+For example, a prompt such as “a photo of a beautiful car” admits many visually valid realizations, and small stylistic differences (e.g., composition, lighting, or artistic style) can lead to large feature-space deviations measured by FID.